AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Here are some best practices for collecting data from Facebook ethically and complying with Facebook policies:

-1. Check Facebook’s robots.txt file: Before collecting Facebook data, it is important to check the robots.txt file of the website you want to scrape.
+1. Check Facebook’s robots.txt file: Before collecting Facebook data, it is essential to check the robots.txt file of the website you want to scrape.
 The robots.txt file contains a set of rules that tell web crawlers and other automated agents which parts of the website they can access and which parts they cannot access (Figure 1).

 If the robots.txt file indicates that certain Facebook pages should not be crawled or indexed, it is crucial to adhere to these instructions and avoid crawling those pages.